Battle of West Suiyuan

 Second Sino-Japanese War.
-It was fought from January - February 1940, as part of the Chinese 1939 Winter Offensive.
+It was fought from January - February 1940 during the Chinese 1939 Winter Offensive.

-The Japanese had tanks, armoured cars, tear gas and air supremacy with fighter bombers while the Chinese warlord armies involved had no airforce or equivalent armour.
+The Japanese fielded tanks, armoured cars, tear gas and fighter bombers while the Chinese warlord armies involved had no airforce or even equivalent armour.

 Battle

-In 1937 the Chinese government picked up intelligence that the Japanese planned a puppet Hui Muslim country around Suiyuan and Ningxia, and had sent agents to the region.
+In 1937, the Chinese government picked up intelligence that the Japanese planned a puppet Hui Muslim regime around Suiyuan and Ningxia, and had sent agents to the region.

-The Middlesboro Daily News ran an article by Owen Lattimore which reported on Japan's planned offensive into the Muslim region in 1938, which predicted that the Japanese would suffer a massive crushing defeat at the hands of the Muslims.
+The Middlesboro Daily News ran an article by Owen Lattimore which reported on Japan's planned offensive in 1938, predicting that the Japanese would suffer a massive defeat at the hands of the Muslims.

 The Japanese planned to invade Ningxia from Suiyuan in 1939 and create a Hui Muslim puppet state.
-The following year in 1940, the Japanese were defeated militarily by the Kuomintang Muslim General Ma Hongbin, who caused the plan to collapse.
+The following year in 1940, the Japanese were defeated militarily by the Kuomintang Muslim General Ma Hongbin.
 Ma Hongbin's Hui Muslim troops launched further attacks against Japan in the Battle of West Suiyuan.
+Japanese plans to invade Ningxia and Gansu collapsed, and with it a capture of China's only operational oil field in Yumen.
+Perhaps more importantly, the Chinese remained in control of the vital Hexi Corridor through which war material supplies entered from Soviet-occupied Xinjiang and Soviet Central Asia.